 With Trump's "peace plan," Israel and Hamas have agreed to a ceasefire and the implementation of the first phase of the plan.
-This development inspires hope—but it must not represent a mere respite from the Israeli attack.
+This development offers hope – but it must not be seen as a mere respite from the Israeli attack.

 - the opening of five border crossings for humanitarian aid,